InformaticsMatters/fragmentor-k8s-orchestration/README.md

     called `postgres`
 7. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
 The fragmentor (Nextflow) containers will only run on nodes that contain this label.
+Each fragmentor nodes must have at least 4 cores and 8Gi RAM.
-8. You will need an AWS bucket that holds your origin molecule data and for the delivery of the extracted fragmentation/graph data.
+8. You will need an AWS bucket that holds your vendor molecule data.
+    This bucket will also be used for the delivery of the extracted fragmentation/graph data.
 9. You will need your Kubernetes config file.
 10. You will need AWS credentials (that allow for bucket access).